DataJuggler/TransparencyMaker/README.md

 I just updated my channel to be split into more play lists to separate each section.

 # How Transparency Maker Works
-The first thing that happens when an image is opened, is your file is parsed into a Pixel Information Database, aka Pixel Database.
+The first thing that happens when an image is opened, is your file is parsed into a list of PixelInformation objects, aka Pixel Database.

 When the program starts, click the Start button to select your image.
 The image must be a Png or a Jpg.